lzwjava/blog-source/_posts/2012-10-23-noip-fail-en.md

 ---
+lang: en
 layout: post
-title: "Focus on the College Entrance Exam"
+title: Focus on the College Entrance Exam
 ---

 *This blog post was translated by Mistral*